Challenge packs

 Compare & release gates

-• compare runs hits comparison APIs with explicit baseline/candidate pair (optional agent ids).
+• compare runs calls GET /v1/compare with an explicit baseline/candidate pair (optional agent ids) and prints per-dimension deltas.

 • release-gate list surfaces historical evaluations with optional filters.